Quantitative Easing Explained

 QE2: November 2010 - June 2011

 On November 3, 2010, the Fed announced it would increase quantitative easing, buying $600 billion of Treasury securities by the end of the second quarter of 2011.
-For more, see The Federal Reserve's quantitative easing 2 shifted its focus to inducing mild inflation, gradual enough to spur demand.
+The Federal Reserve's quantitative easing 2 shifted its focus to inducing mild inflation, gradual enough to spur demand.

 Operation Twist: September 2011 - December 2012